mebsd/mebsd.github.io/_code/php/network/ipcalc.md

   - programming
   - subnet
 ---
-# PHP IP Calculator: Coding with subnets and IP addresses
+# PHP IP Calculator
+## Coding with subnets and IP addresses

 Perhaps you have an IP and you need to find out if it's part of a subnet, or what the network address is of a subnet.
 You could use ipcalc (net-mgmt/ipcalc), a handy tool for doing all sorts of calculations on IPs and subnets, but calling exec on a CLI tool and parsing the output is not always ideal.